About us

 Areas of Interest:

-Supporting neurodivergent individuals (Adjustment to diagnosis, autistic burnout management, sensory needs management, communication preferences and styles, executive function, self-advocacy skills, co-morbid depression, anxiety and health conditions i.e Hypermobility spectrum disorders/Ehlers-Danlos Syndrome, gastrointestinal disorders, chronic pain)
+Supporting neurodivergent individuals- Adjustment to diagnosis, autistic burnout management, sensory needs management, communication preferences and styles, executive function, self-advocacy skills, co-morbid depression, anxiety and health conditions (e.g. Hypermobility spectrum disorders/Ehlers-Danlos Syndrome, gastrointestinal disorders, chronic pain)

-Anxiety (social anxiety, generalised anxiety, panic attacks, phobia)
+Anxiety -Social anxiety, generalised anxiety, panic attacks, phobias.

 Mood disorders